jrkerns/pylinac/docs/source/cbct.rst

     the :ref:`slice-thickness` section for how to override this to get a valid slice thickness in such a situation.

+* The HU values of the linearity inserts are within ~30% of their expected values.
+See :ref:`set_hu_variance` for how to override this. if using an Elekta machine or special reconstruction algorithm.

 .. _cbct_pre-analysis: